CraftedPvP/DiamondBank/README.md

 # 💎 Diamond Bank 💎

-The 💎 Diamond Bank 💎 is a C++17 concept project compiled with make.
+The 💎 Diamond Bank 💎 is a C++17 concept project compiled with make and CMake (MinGW and msbuild).
 It is a console program designed to simulate a bank interface.

 ❗ Do not use this in a real production scenario ❗